-How hypnosis can help your eating disorder
+How hypnosis can help your eating problem

-A brief look into eating disorders
+A brief look into eating problems

-Eating disorders are often linked with low self-esteem, depression and anxiety.
+Eating problems are often linked with low self-esteem, depression and anxiety.
 They affect people of all genders, ages and social backgrounds.
 However, studies show that younger women are generally far more affected.
-But increasing cases of older men and women suffering from eating disorders show just how large the problem is becoming.
+But increasing cases of older men and women suffering from eating problems show just how large the problem is becoming.
 There are several different eating disorders, but the most common include anorexia, bulimia and binge-eating disorder.

 Anorexia nervosa is a condition that makes a person desire to weigh as low as possible.
 People with this disorder go to extreme lengths in order to lose weight.
 They would restrict their food intake, exercise excessively, or even make themselves vomit.
-Sufferers of anorexia have a false self-image, and always see themselves as overweight, even if they are normal or even below normal weight.
+Sufferers of anorexia have a false self-image, and always see themselves as overweight, even if they are 'normal' or even 'below-normal' weight.